-- Applicants should have an excellent academic record and show evidence of qualities necessary for successfully completing an independent year-long project - e.g. seriousness of purpose; interest in and openness to others; eagerness to learn and curiosity about the world; self-reliance, poise and maturity; creativity and resourcefulness.
+- Applicants should show evidence of qualities necessary for successfully completing an independent year-long project - e.g. seriousness of purpose; interest in and openness to others; eagerness to learn and curiosity about the world; self-reliance, poise and maturity; creativity and resourcefulness.

-- Applicants must submit the following information to Henry Dyson at firstname.lastname@example.org no later than noon, the first Monday of January.
+- LSA seniors must apply first to the LSA Wallenberg Nomination Committee.
+Completed applications and letters of recommendation should be sent to Henry Dyson at firstname.lastname@example.org no later than noon, the first Monday of January.

 - The LSA Wallenberg Selection Committee will select finalists to interview and select LSA’s two nominees in early January.
-Committee members will work with those two nominees to polish their proposals before final submission to the Provost’s Office on February 3rd.
+Committee members will work with those two nominees to polish their proposals before final submission to the Provost’s Office on by the first Monday of February.
 The Provost’s Office will interview finalists and select the winner, to be announced at Honors Commencement in mid March.